 Even with a great diet, it can be hard to get all the nutrients you need—especially when you’re dealing with deficiencies and imbalances caused by PCOS.
 So, taking the right vitamins and supplements can do a lot to support your healing and fill nutrient gaps.

-For example, women with PCOS often struggle to absorb Omega-3s and have inositol deficiency.
+For example, women with PCOS often struggle to absorb Omega-3s and have an inositol deficiency.
 Consider taking supplements to fill nutrient gaps that make it harder to lose weight and manage symptoms.
+If you’re not sure which to go with first, I recommend the Metabolism Plus bundle and Ovasitol!
+Those supplements provide the perfect starting regimen to help manage PCOS!

 Cut caffeine.

 Not only is exercise great for maintaining a healthy weight, but staying fit will make you feel better too!
-However, women with PCOS need to do specific types of workouts to see benefits.
+However, women with PCOS have been thriving more when they opt for specific types of workouts.
 Just like women with PCOS need to practice certain types of diets to see results.

-You should be doing slow-weighted workouts that don’t stress your adrenal system.
-When you join the Cysterhood, we deliver new workouts to you monthly, so you can have the perfect exercise plan for your body!
+Try doing slow-weighted workouts that don’t stress your adrenal system and chronically high cortisol levels.
+When you join the Cysterhood, you have access to our library of full-body slow weighted workouts so you can have the perfect exercise plan for your body!

 Get outside.

 Studies have shown time and time again that getting outside does wonders for your physical and mental health.
-Try having lunch outside, going on a morning walk, or doing your daily workout on the lawn!
-It’ll combat fatigue, mood issues, and also give you the boost you’re looking for.
+Try having lunch outside, going on a morning walk after your meals, or doing your daily workout on the lawn!
+It’ll combat fatigue, mood issues, and also give you the boost of energy you’re looking for.
+Plus, getting natural sunlight helps your body produce vitamin D, a nutrient that many women with PCOS are deficient in.
+Vitamin D plays a big role in hormone balance, insulin sensitivity, and even fertility, so soaking up a little sun each day is one of the easiest wins for your PCOS healing journey.

-I know this is easier said than done for some Cysters, but getting enough sleep is the very foundation of self-care.
+I know this is easier said than done for some Cysters, but getting enough, quality sleep is the very foundation of self-care.
 Try to get 8-9 hours of sleep every night to relieve stress, better your immune health, and keep the weight down.
-If you’re struggling to wind down and fall asleep at night, listen to this episode of Cyster and Her Mister.
+If you’re struggling to wind down and fall asleep at night, listen to this episode of Cyster and Her Mister and read this post on how to get better sleep with PCOS.
 We can help!

 Practice self-care.